-We transform women and men into leaders who change the world.
-With 125 years of experience providing an innovative Catholic education grounded in mindfulness of the world around us, we promote intellectual and professional excellence in tandem with service to others.
+We transform people into leaders who change the world.
+With more than 125 years of experience providing an innovative Catholic education grounded in mindfulness of the world around us, we promote intellectual and professional excellence in tandem with service to others.

 Notre Dame of Maryland University educates leaders to transform the world.

 Embracing the vision of the founders, the School Sisters of Notre Dame, the University promotes the advancement of women and provides a liberal arts education in the Catholic tradition.

 - build inclusive communities,

 We were the first Catholic college for women in America to offer the rigorous four-year education men already received.
 Our founders, the School Sisters of Notre Dame, brought their internationally renowned teaching skills to Baltimore in 1847.
 Since then, over 26,000 graduates have carried the Sisters’ values of truth, integrity and intellectual inquiry into the world.